AdamShmanske/Comparing-social-metrics-with-school-performance-metrics/README.md

 ## Cluster Analysis
 Two separate cluster analyses were performed, in accordance with the above findings.
 The first cluster analysis (All Metrics) was conducted using all four social metrics.
-The partial cluster analysis was only based upon the percentage of non-white residents and the teenage birth rate, due to the lack of significance of the other values indicated by the large p-values - see "mlr" tab of [midterm_project_analysis](https://github.com/AdamShmanske/Comparing-social-metrics-with-school-performance-metrics/blob/main/midterm_project_analysis.xlsx).
+The second cluster analysis (Partial) was only based upon the percentage of non-white residents and the teenage birth rate, due to the lack of significance of the other values indicated by the large p-values - see "mlr" tab of [midterm_project_analysis](https://github.com/AdamShmanske/Comparing-social-metrics-with-school-performance-metrics/blob/main/midterm_project_analysis.xlsx).

 ### Cluster Analysis - All Metrics
 ![](.gitbook/assets/cluster_full.png)